Jollibee To Celebrate its 100th Store Opening Milestone in North America with Joyous Nationwide Celebrations

 WEST COVINA, Calif., Jan.
 18, 2024 /PRNewswire/ -- International restaurant brand, Jollibee, will mark its 100th store in North America with the opening of its newest location in Surrey, British Columbia, Canada on Thursday, January 25.

-As the countdown to the 100th store opening commences, all Jollibee locations across North America will be joining hands in celebration by offering a custom, three-day promotion leading up to the grand opening of the new Surrey location.
-Beginning Tuesday, January 23 through Thursday, January 25, Jollibee is calling all fans and first-timers to visit their local store, as the first 100 customers at every US Jollibee location who order through dine-in or to-go, will win a six-piece Chickenjoy bucket with a purchase of $30 or more.
+As the countdown to the 100th store opening commences, all Jollibee locations across North America will be joining hands in celebration by offering their own three-day promotion leading up to the grand opening of the new Surrey location.
+Beginning Tuesday, January 23 through Thursday, January 25, Jollibee is calling all fans and first-timers to visit their local store, as the first 100 customers at every Canadian Jollibee location who order through dine-in or to-go, will win a six-piece Jolly Crispy Chicken bucket with a purchase of CAD $35 or more.

-Lauded as "the best chain fried chicken in America" by food authority Eater.com, and known for its irresistible Chickenjoy fried chicken, chicken sandwiches, and Peach Mango Pie dessert, Jollibee is always working to further its mission of spreading the "joy of eating".
+Lauded as "the best chain fried chicken in America" by food authority Eater.com, and known for its irresistible Jolly Crispy Chicken, chicken sandwiches, and Peach Mango Pie dessert, Jollibee is always working to further its mission of spreading the "joy of eating".
 The highly anticipated 100th store location brings Jollibee one step closer to their ambitious goal of becoming one of the world's top-five restaurant companies.

 "Our devoted fans in North America are the reason we've been able to achieve this landmark milestone.
 We're not just sharing our unique take on delicious comfort food, we're also embracing the joyous communities that have welcomed us with open arms," said Maribeth Dela Cruz, President, Jollibee North America.
 "Jollibee's never-ending goal is to spread the 'joy of eating,' and the 100th store opening is a testament to our dedication of fulfilling that mission.
 As we celebrate this incredible milestone, we are immensely grateful for the support and loyalty of our fans and only hope to continue spreading joy through our delicious menu offerings."

-For those planning on visiting their local Jollibee, don't forget to relish in these must-try menu items:
+For those planning on visiting their local Jollibee, don't forget to delight in these must-try menu items:

-- Chickenjoy: Each piece is delicately hand-breaded to be crispy on the outside, cooked with precision to be juicy on the inside, and marinated to the bone for next-level flavor.
+- Jolly Crispy Chicken: Jollibee's signature bone-in fried-chicken offering.
+Each piece is delicately hand-breaded to be crispy on the outside, cooked with precision to be juicy on the inside, and marinated to the bone for next-level flavor.

 - Original Chicken Sandwich: This sandwich features a crispy, juicy chicken breast fillet, spread with umami mayo, and served on a toasted brioche bun.
 Taste for yourself why this sandwich has been lauded for its intense crunch and discover how the umami flavor profile and signature Jollibee seasonings meld together to create a perfect chicken sandwich offering.

-- Spicy Chicken Sandwich: The spicy version of the classic chicken sandwich features a sriracha mayo spread and fresh jalapeno slices for added heat and crunch.
+- Spicy Chicken Sandwich: The spicy version of the original chicken sandwich features sriracha mayo and fresh jalapeños for added crunch and heat.

-- Peach Mango Pie: Jollibee's iconic dessert offering is made with peaches and real Philippine mangoes tucked in a warm, light, and crispy crust.
+- Peach Mango Pie: Make sure to leave room for Jollibee's iconic dessert made with peaches and real Philippine mangoes enveloped in a light and crispy crust.

 Jollibee store openings across North America are an invitation for loyal fans and first-time customers alike to gather as a community and satisfy their cravings for delectable comfort food.
 For some, it's a delicious reminder of home, and for others, it's an exciting new treat.
 With more than 1,500 restaurants across 17 countries, Jollibee has no plans to slow their expansion anytime soon, and the brand looks forward to welcoming the future with open arms.

-As Jollibee continues to bring joy to North America, be sure to follow along at @jollibeeus on Facebook, @jollibeeus on Instagram, and @jollibeeusa on TikTok to get updates on upcoming store openings and other exciting announcements and events, including new product launches and promotions.
+As Jollibee continues to bring joy to North America, be sure to follow along at @jollibeecan on Facebook, @jollibeecanada on Instagram and @jollibeecanada on TikTok to get updates on upcoming store openings and other exciting announcements and events, including new product launches and promotions.

 About Jollibee Group